 Avoiding Plagiarism: Guidelines and Expectations for Writing in HSS

-This policy statement provides shared expectations for written work in HSS courses at Caltech.
-Students are responsible to submit writing that follows these guidelines.
+This policy statement provides shared expectations for written work in humanities and social science courses at Caltech.
+Students are responsible for submitting writing that follows these guidelines.
+These guidelines focus on practices for attributing ideas, processes, results, or words created by a human author.
+For more information about divisional policies on the use of generative AI, see the HSS Policy on Generative AI.
 If these guidelines are not clear to you, consult your course instructor for clarification and support.

 Click here to download a PDF copy of this policy statement.